English PEN and the Times Literary Supplement present:

 16 December 2018 - 5:30pm

-Award-winning American writer, editor, publisher and philanthropist Dave Eggers will deliver this year’s PEN HG Wells Lecture.
+Award-winning American writer, editor, publisher and philanthropist Dave Eggers will deliver this year’s PEN HG Wells Lecture on the theme of digital human rights, sponsored by the Times Literary Supplement.
 Don’t miss this rare opportunity to hear from this brilliant author, literacy and human rights advocate, and champion of the printed word.

 Dave Eggers is the author of many books, including The Circle, A Hologram for the King, and The Monk of Mokha, covering subjects from the boundaries of technological privacy and freedom to modern migration.
 He is the founder of the independent San Francisco publisher McSweeney’s, which publishes Voice of Witness, a non-profit oral history series that illuminates global human rights crises, and ScholarMatch, a non-profit organization connecting students with resources to make college possible.
 Eggers is also co-founder of the 826 National network of tutoring centres.
 In 2018, Eggers co-founded The International Congress of Youth Voices, an annual gathering of 100 extraordinary young writers and activists; their landmark meeting in San Francisco resulted in a youth-written manifesto published by The Guardian.

-All ticket buyers will be entitled to a free three month digital subscription to the TLS after the show to the email address they booked the tickets with.
+All ticket buyers will be entitled to a free three month digital subscription to the TLS after the show.